ODEX-TOS/tos-desktop-environment/docs/89-NEWS.md

 ### New Features
 * Desktop files in `~/.config/tos/autostart` get launched as well on startup
+* Set the monitor resolution in the settings application
+* Set the monitor refresh rate in the settings application

 ### Bug Fixes
 * Numerous bug fixes